watchmen-coder/sifnode/ui/create-checkpoint.md

 sudo podman container checkpoint -e /tmp/stack $cid --tcp-established
 ```

-# Retoring the checkpoint doesn't seem to work
+# Restoring the checkpoint doesn't seem to work

 Need to delete the container otherwise the restoration fails because it has the same ID... ok